Ford's Theatre: Assassination of Abraham Lincoln

-On April 14, 1865—five days after General Lee's surrender at Appomattox Court House—Lincoln and his wife attended a performance of Our American Cousin at Ford's Theatre.
-The famous actor John Wilkes Booth, desperate to aid the dying Confederacy, made his way into the presidential box and shot Lincoln.
-Booth then jumped down to the stage and escaped through a rear door.
-This was witnessed by a theater full of people, possibly including the then 5-year-old Samuel J. Seymour who claimed to be the last living witness to the Lincoln assassination before his death in 1956.
+On April 14, 1865, five days after General Lee's surrender at Appomattox Court House, President Abraham Lincoln attended a performance of Tom Taylor's play Our American Cousin at Ford's Theatre.
+John Wilkes Booth entered the presidential box and shot Lincoln in the back of the head with a 5.87-inch derringer, mortally wounding him.
+Booth stabbed Major Henry Rathbone as Rathbone came at him, then leapt from the box onto the stage and made his escape through the back of the theater, en route stabbing orchestra leader William Withers Jr.

+The assassination was witnessed by a theater full of about 1,700 people, possibly including the then 5-year-old Samuel J. Seymour who claimed to be the last living witness to the Lincoln assassination before his death in 1956.
+An unconscious Lincoln was taken across the street to the nearby Petersen House, where he died the next day.

 Following the assassination, the theater was shut down for a criminal investigation which continued until Booth's co-conspirators were executed in July 1865.
 Once it was in his possession again, Ford announced that the theater would reopen on July 10, 1865, with a performance of The Octoroon; or, Life in Louisiana.
 It was advertised that "the Theatre is in the same condition as when last opened to the public", and that Ford planned to give some of the proceeds to a fund for the construction of a monument to Lincoln, as he had done at his other theater in Baltimore.
 However, Ford was met with angry letters and threats.
 On the night of the reopening, Secretary of War Edwin Stanton had the theater seized again to prevent any incidents and dispersed the crowd waiting to enter.

 The next day, Ford was told that the theater had been confiscated permanently.
 Congress paid Ford $88,000 in compensation, and an order was issued forever prohibiting its use as a place of public amusement.
 Between 1866 and 1887, the theater was taken over by the U.S. military and served as a facility for the War Department with records kept on the first floor, the Library of the Surgeon General's Office on the second floor, and the Army Medical Museum on the third.
 In 1887, the building exclusively became a clerk's office for the Record and Pension Office of the War Department when the medical departments moved out.

 View from beneath the balcony.
 The Presidential Box is on the right.